SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 - How to create a full config file ? "ansible-config init --disabled > ansible.cfg"

 ### Session-24
-- Till now where we have given our usernames and passwords ? command line (or) ansible.cfg file
+- Till now where we have given our usernames and passwords ?
+Command line (or) ansible.cfg file
-- What is ansible-vault and what is the purpose ? storing secrets like keys and passwords etc.
+- What is ansible-vault and what is the purpose ?
+Storing secrets like keys and passwords etc.
 - Difference between encoding and encryption ?
 - Ansible uses mathematic algorithm (AES256) to encrypt the vault.
 - How to create ansible-vault in ansible-server ?
+Below are the steps.
 - Practice folder (Your working directory)
 - Create "vault" folder inside the Practice folder, if we create vault folder in VS (Windows), it will not reflect in the server, so you need to create in linux server only.
 Same for "group_vars" folder.